Gianfranco-Campana/Slidify/index.md

 shinyServer(function(input, output) { formulaText <- reactive({
     paste("Petal.Length ~ ", input$explanatoryvariable) })})
 ```
 A linear model is printed.
 It is builded interactively on the two variables of interest.
 The App show the linear model R code, and the relative coefficients.
-Furthermore, from the interactive bar (only for numerical variables) is possible to select a value for the explanatory variable: this value is used to predict the Petal Length using the linear model fitted, and the corresponding prediction is plotted over the same plot.
+Furthermore, from the interactive bar (only for numerical variables) is possible to select a value for the explanatory variable: this value is used to predict the Petal Length using the linear model fitted, and the corresponding predicted value is plotted over the same plot.

 ```{, eval = F}
 formulaText1 <- reactive({